 CSIS works closely with each school's faculty lead to find a week that works best for their students.
 One month out, students receive prep materials.
-The bootcamp is a five-day intensive program that runs Monday through Friday from 9:00 AM to 5:00 PM Eastern Time.
+The week before the bootcamp, students will participate in a day-long pre-bootcamp session, during which they will receive important context about their chosen topic, as well as introductory lectures on their multimedia project and the state of international affairs journalism today.
+The bootcamp itself is a five-day intensive program that runs Monday through Friday from 9:00 AM to 5:00 PM Eastern Time.
 Once the students successfully complete the bootcamp, they have a month to fine-tune and edit their story before the piece is published.